 We celebrate the season of love as QNF’s own Juanita MORE! hosts the Loads of Love Valentine Quaran-Tea Dance.
 This is the twentieth edition, and we are kicking 2021 into high gear from the jump.
 Feel the rhythm of love and dance along with us on Twitch as we raise money for the SF Bay Area Queer Nightlife Fund.

-As San Francisco continues its steady, measured process of reopening, we want everyone to remain vigilant, wear a mask, practice physical distancing, and look out for each other.
+The vaccine is here but we’re not out of the woods yet.
+As San Francisco and the country at large continue to see widespread transmission, we want everyone to remain vigilant, wear a mask, practice physical distancing, and look out for each other.
 Staying home and socializing online is a healthy choice.
 We are giving you an interactive party experience while we all shelter in place.

-We are raising money for the SF Bay Area Queer Nightlife Fund, which has raised nearly $300,000 to date.
+We are raising money for the SF Bay Area Queer Nightlife Fund, which has raised over $330,000 to date.
 Please consider a donation to help keep nightlife vibrant in the Bay Area.
 More detail is available at http://sfqueernightlifefund.org

 Since the COVID-19 pandemic erupted in March, Quaran-Tea has established itself as a gathering place for diverse members of the LGBTQIA+ community to come together, blow off some steam, and enjoy a range of great music.
 We hope you’ll join us.

 The SF Bay Area Queer Nightlife Fund (QNF) has opened up our next round of applications for emergency grant awards to workers in Bay Area queer nightlife who are still having financial difficulties due to the COVID-19 pandemic.